-This section provides a review of the proposed on-site car parking design against the minimum requirements in the Australian Standards (AS 2890.1:2004 and AS 2890.6:2009).
-This section shall be read in conjunction with the complete site layout plans submitted as a part of the application.
+This section provides a review of the proposed on-site car parking design against the minimum requirements in the Australian Standards (AS 2890.1 - 2004, AS 2890.6 - 2009 and AS 4299-1995).
+This section shall be read in conjunction with the complete site layout plans submitted as a part of the Development Application lodgement.